 Butterflies stands for uniqueness, colour, vibrancy, full of life and playfulness, just like children.
 Children are tender, need to be cared for, protected and supported to bloom to their full potential, just like Butterflies.
 Butterflies have the freedom to fly, so also children have the right to fly, soar and reach for their dreams.

-A world where every child is loved and respected regardless of race, religion, class or caste.
-Is fed and clothed and housed within a caring family environment.
+A world where every child is loved and respected regardless of race, ethnicity, religion, caste or disability.
+Is fed, clothed, and housed within a caring family environment.
 Has free access to quality education and training in line with her or his abilities and interest.
 Has free access to quality health care.
 Has free access to right to play and leisure.
 Has a voice and can speak out without fear of the consequences.
 Is free from exploitation and abuse and from direct or indirect effects of armed conflict or communal violence.
 A world where every child is free to be a child and live in dignity and has a hope for future.
 Butterflies addresses the challenge of making the Constitution of India and UNCRC a reality, particularly for those children who are most vulnerable, neglected, abused and exploited.
-Butterflies is committed within its mandate to work towards solidarity among voluntary organizations, Government and all Civil Society Organisations for addressing the concerns of all children.
+Butterflies is committed within its mandate to work towards solidarity among voluntary organizations, with the government and all Civil Society Organizations for addressing the concerns of all children.

 Butterflies will continue to work with the most vulnerable groups of children.
-To make sure that such children have the opportunities to reach their full potential, whatever that might be.
+To ensure that such children have the opportunities to reach their full potential, whatever that might be.
 To give children a voice and tools to raise issues which have a bearing on their lives and to facilitate the changes that will enable them to become valued and productive citizens.
 To encourage children to have confidence and motivation and means to make the world a better place for themselves and for their children.
-To influence government policies which affect children and to ensure that child rights are an integral part of all government political agendas.
-To work in partnership with international agencies to raise awareness of problems which affect marginalized children everywhere.
+To work in partnership with the government and promote policies, laws and programmes which affect children.
+To work in partnership with practitioners and key stakeholders to raise awareness of problems which affect marginalized children everywhere.
 To use the Constitution of India and UNCRC to advocate for children’s rights.
-Butterflies’ GOAL is to continuously seek approaches and strategies for working with children in their efforts and struggles in protecting their rights.

 Child Safeguarding Policy